Keep going or take a break?

 So I want to challenge you to consciously choose time for not doing or trying – and without the self-judgment!

-Each day, will you choose some time to allowing yourself to rest and the mind to wander?
+Each day, will you choose some time to allow yourself to rest and the mind to wander?
 You can choose a topic or question for the mind to explore, but let go of any cognitive control or trying, and see what happens!

 For more ideas on carving out your own downtime, check out this recent NYT article.